Free Gospel-Centered Sunday School Curriculum

 Memorize God's Word

-"And he said to him, 'You shall love the Lord your God with all your heart and with all your soul and with all your mind.
-This is the great and first commandment.'" - Matthew 22:37-38
+Matthew 22:37-38: "You shall love the Lord your God with all your heart and with all your soul and with all your mind.
+This is the great and first commandment."

 Hand Motions: